clickable createto get started with a new app.

 If this is your first time publishing to the OpenStore, you need to signup for an account.
 You can signup with your GitHub, GitLab, or Ubuntu account.

-If your app is new to the OpenStore you must first manually upload your new app on the OpenStore’s submission page.
+If your app is new to the OpenStore you must first create your app by entering the name from your manifest.json and the app’s title on the OpenStore’s submission page.

 If your app already exists you can use the